ojrfernandes/maglib/README.md

 cd fusion-io
 git checkout 022a77f
 ```
-Keep in mind that Fusion-IO CMake install has been implemented prior to this version, hence, manual instalation is necessary.
+Keep in mind that Fusion-IO CMake install has been implemented **after** to this version, hence, manual instalation is necessary.

 ## Sode
 The Sode module (Solver for Ordinary Differential Equations) provides a general purpose integrator for systems of ordinary differential equations, including various adaptative Runge-Kutta methods.